Kourion: House of the Gladiators

 The so-called House of the Gladiators is located south and east of the House of Achilles.
-The structure dates to the late-3rd century AD and has been interpreted as an elite-private residence, or perhaps more probably as a public palaestra.
+The structure dates to the late-3rd century CE and has been interpreted as an elite-private residence, or perhaps more probably as a public palaestra.
 The later interpretation is supported by the absence of many rooms appropriate for living spaces and that the structure was entered from the east through the attached bath complex.

 The main wing of the structure is arranged around a central peristyle courtyard.
 The northern and eastern portico of the atrium contains two panels depicting gladiators in combat, the only such mosaics in Cyprus.
 The structure was extensively damaged in the earthquakes of the late-4th century, but the east rooms seem to have been used until the mid-7th century.

 House of Achilles

 The House of Achilles is located at the northwestern extent of the acropolis, at the southern end of a saddle connecting the acropoline promontory to the hills to the north and west.
 In antiquity, it was located outside the walls near the proposed site of the Paphos Gate.
 Constructed in the early fourth century CE, it has been interpreted as an apantitirion, or a public reception hall for imperial and provincial dignitaries.
 Its precise function remains unknown.

 The structure is arranged around a central peristyle courtyard, its northeastern portico retaining fragmentarily preserved mosaic pavements in the northeastern portico.
 The most important of these mosaic depicts the unveiling of Achilles's identity by Odysseus in the court of Lycomedes of Skyros when his mother, Thetis, had hidden him there amongst the women so that he might not be sent to war against the Trojans.
 Another room contains a fragmentary mosaic depicting Thetis bathing Achilles for the first time.
 In yet another room a fragmentary mosaic depicts the Rape of Ganymede.
-The structure was destroyed in the earthquakes of the late fourth century AD, likely the 365/370 earthquake.
+The structure was destroyed in the earthquakes of the late fourth century CE, likely the 365/370 earthquake.